-2.6.6 MTN/WHAG Outreach Programme
+2.12.
+MTN/WHAG Outreach Programme

-In the past eighteen (18) years WHAG has been instrumental in taking art to marginalized communities throughout the Northern Cape.
+For two decades WHAG has been instrumental in taking art to marginalized communities throughout the Northern Cape.
 The project provides much-needed access to arts for school-going learners by showcasing visual arts and engaging the learners in art workshops.
 This programme also aims to assist the learners to develop an interest in reading through the mobile library.
 This programme also provides a vital opportunity for those who would not otherwise be exposed to the arts and culture heritage and gives the children an opportunity to be exposed to technology.
 This is a joint project of the WHAG and MTN.

-2.6.7 WHAG Arts and Disability Project: Yonder
+2.13.
+WHAG Arts and Disability Project: Yonder